 BONUS - UL Life Safety Dampers

-Industrial dampers may be able to withstand 250°F, but they cannot be used in lieu of UL-rated fire dampers.
-UL Life Safety Dampers are specifically designed and rated by UL for use in passive fire protection systems.
+UL Life Safety Dampers are specifically designed, tested, and rated for use in passive fire protection systems.
 These dampers have special accessories that close off the damper at the first signs of fire and smoke.
 This action prevents the passage of fire and smoke through duct work, giving occupants time to vacate the building during a fire event.
-The following are different types of UL Life Safety dampers:
+The following are several types of UL Life Safety dampers:

 - Fire Dampers for Static and Dynamic Airflow

 - Smoke Dampers